learn-co-students/intro-to-redux-library-codealong-v-000/README.md

 So from now on, we will import our **createStore()** method from the official Redux library.
-Normally, to install Redux into a React application, you need to install two packages, `redux` and `react-redux` by running `npm install redux && npm install react-redux`.
+Normally, to install Redux into a React application, you need to install two packages, `` and `react-redux` by running `npm install redux && npm install react-redux`.
 These are already included in this lesson's
 `package.json` file, so all you need to do is run `npm install && npm start` to get started.